-Eligible Class(es) For Coverage: All Full-time Active Employees at Academy of the Holy Cross who are citizens or legal residents of the United States, its territories and protectorates, excluding temporary, leased or seasonal employees.
+Eligible Class(es) For Coverage: All Full-time Active Employees at Loyola University Medical Center who are physicians, who are citizens or legal residents of the United States, its territories and protectorates; excluding physicians enrolled in the core/buy-up plan and MacNeal physicians, temporary, leased or seasonal employees.
 Also excluding the following:

-- 1) any individual who has been classified by the Employer as an independent contractor, notwithstanding a contrary determination by any court or governmental agency, - 2) nonresident aliens with no income from sources within the United States, - 3) "self-employed individuals" under Code Section 401(c); and - 4) union employees who are members of a collective bargaining unit that has bargained in good faith over benefits substantially similar to those available under the Plan and whose participation is not provided for under such agreement, as follows:
+- 1) any individual who has been classified by the Employer as an independent contractor, notwithstanding a contrary determination by any court or governmental agency, - 2) nonresident aliens with no income from sources within the United States, - 3) "self-employed individuals" under Code Section 401(c); and - 4) union employees who are members of a collective bargaining unit that has bargained in good faith over benefits substantially similar to those available under the Plan and whose participation is not provided for under such agreement.